nodswal/tmux-install/README.md

 # tmux
-Install the Latest versions of Tmux, ncurse, ... in a user based install.
+Installs the Latest versions of Tmux, ncurse, ... in a user based install.
 No root required.
+Great for having tmux anywhere you don't have root, school, work, I suggest speaking with IT before using.

+basic parse using curl/wget of github project pages to find latest stable versions.

 Primary OS